 Individuals can make a secure donation online.
 Please put “JOC” in the text box.

-To become a corporate sponsor, contact IRE Director of Partnerships Chris Vachon.
+To become a corporate sponsor, contact IRE Director of Partnerships Anna López.

 The fellowship was started with generous donations from IRE members Mike Gruss, Meghan Hoyer, Megan Luther and Mike Tahani.
 The funding for the program has grown through continued funding from Gruss, Hoyer, Luther and Tahani as well as from many other individual donors.
-At the IRE 2019 conference, the conference fundraiser was dedicated to the IRE JOC Fellowship.
+At the 2019 IRE Conference, the conference fundraiser was dedicated to the IRE JOC Fellowship.
+At the 2023 IRE Conference, the fellowship was renamed in honor of murdered journalist Chauncey Bailey.

 Rowaida Abdelaziz is an enterprise reporter at HuffPost and has been with the organization since November 2016.
 Prior to that, she was HuffPost’s social media editor, and she served as Middle East North Africa Researcher for the Committee to Protect Journalists.
 She is a graduate of Rutgers University.